-And beyond this, the Womb and genitals of woman – the sacred site that sexual abuse attacks – is also the portal through which our vibrational blueprint as a race is birthed.
+And beyond this, the Womb and genitals of woman – the sacred sites targeted and attacked by sexual abuse – is also the portal through which our vibrational blueprint as a race is birthed, our ‘world womb’.
 A womb imprinted with pain, fear, and disconnection transmits this pain to the DNA of their future children, epigenetically modifying the expression of their genome – until these womb wounds are healed.

 We are literally birthing a world of pain and suffering through hidden sexual abuse.

-The developmental trauma (chronic childhood emotional wounding, or complex-PTSD), that is a result of this abuse epidemic, is the root of most of the world’s suffering, costing us trillions of dollars per year in health care expenses and lost productivity, and costing us the lived integrity of our true soul self.
+The developmental trauma (chronic childhood emotional wounding, or “Complex-PTSD”) that is a result of this abuse epidemic, is at the root of much of the world’s suffering, costing us trillions of dollars per year in health care expenses and lost productivity, disconnecting us from earth, and costing us the lived integrity of our true soul self.
 We don’t feel safe in our bodies, in our culture, or in this world.

 Protecting women is about more than “women’s rights” – it is about the very survival of our species.
 If we defile and destroy that which births us, we will soon die out.

-This current crisis of sexual abuse is an incredible opportunity to make the shadow conscious, to speak out, to take action and to begin our collective healing journey.
+This current crisis of sexual abuse is an incredible opportunity to make the shadow conscious, to speak out, to take action and to begin our healing journey together.

-~ by Azra Bertrand, M.D., co-founder of TheFountainofLife.org, co-author of Womb Awakening: Initiatory Wisdom from the Creatrix of All Life, with Seren Bertrand
+~ by Azra Bertrand, M.D. and Seren Bertrand, M.D., founders of TheFountainofLife.org, authors of Womb Awakening: Initiatory Wisdom from the Creatrix of All Life

 Art Credits in Order of Appearance: